 The team will design and build a Smart Mirror that enables the user to perform various daily tasks while looking in the mirror.
 The mirror will consist of a Raspberry Pi that will execute various applications for the end user.
-The applications include a music player, google drive calendar, YouTube, clock, weather forecast and phone app for connectivity between the user's phone and the smart mirror.
+The applications include a music player, google drive calendar, clock, alarm clock, and weather forecast applications..
 The Raspberry Pi will be connected to an LCD screen which will act as a display for the Raspberry Pi.
 The LCD screen will be connected to the back of an actual mirror.
 As a result, the user will be able to see their reflection and use the various applications of the Raspberry Pi.
 The LCD screen, mirror, and Raspberry Pi will be placed in a wood casing, so the complete product can be used anywhere in the home environment.
+Ultimately, the mentioned features will complete the main objective of providing users with entertainment and task planning while looking at their reflection in a mirror.